cierru/st-stepped-thinking/README.md

 ### Planned

-1. Handling swipes on generated thoughts.
+1. New UI for thoughts.
+2. Regeneration of selected thoughts.
+3. "On-Click" mode for generating thoughts.
-2. Presets for thinking prompts.
+4. Presets for thinking prompts.
-3. Localization in Russian.
+5. Localization in Russian.

 ## Installation and Usage